syncfusion-content/javascript-docs/js/PivotChart/Localization.md

 ## Localization and Globalization of Cube Info (Client Mode)

-Content displayed within the PivotChart control are obtained from the OLAP Cube.
+Content displayed within the pivot chart control are obtained from the OLAP Cube.
 So following are the steps that needs to be done to get the localized and globalized Cube content.

 * To get localized data from OLAP Cube, we need to set **"Locale Identifier"** in the connection string to a specific culture in the **"data"** property present inside **"dataSource"**.
-* To bind the globalized content in PivotChart control, we need to set **"locale"** property to a specific culture and want to refer specific culture file in the sample.
+* To bind the globalized content in pivot chart control, we need to set **"locale"** property to a specific culture and want to refer specific culture file in the sample.

 N> Culture files are present under **"[installed drive]:\Users\ [user name]\AppData\Local\Syncfusion\EssentialStudio\X.X.X.X\JavaScript\samples\web\scripts\cultures".**